 Additional Accessories To Help You Zero & Re-Zero

-We recommend using a laser boresight to give a good ball park zero reference point of impact without firing a shot.
+We recommend using a laser boresight to give a good ball park zero reference point of impact at home before going to the range.

 Based on experience, this provides a much easier effort than manual boresighting method.

 Dial the turrets until the reticle get close to the laser pointer.
-Finally refine the zero with live rounds by a few clicks.
+(Must do) Finally refine the zero with live rounds to confirm the zero.

 The laser boresight saves time and ammo when zeroing an way-off scope or re-zero after optics swap, so the shooter doesn't end up chasing the zero all over the place on a paper target.